 The multiverse component contains software that is not free, which means the licensing requirements of this software do not meet the Ubuntu main component licence policy.
 The onus is on you to verify your rights to use this software and comply with the licensing terms of the copyright holder.
 This software is not supported and usually cannot be fixed or updated.
 Use it at your own risk.

-- $release: Don’t touch it, I like consistency, even with my bugs.
+- $release: Don’t touch it, I like consistency, even with my unresolved bugs.

-- $release-security: I’ll accept patches to existing versions (and very rare version upgrades if absolutely necessary) in the process of keeping my system secure.
+- $release-security: I accept patches to existing versions (and very rare version upgrades if absolutely necessary) in the process of keeping my system secure.

-- $release-updates: Okay, some bugs are worth fixing, and I trust you this much (holds up two fingers like Maxwell Smart).
+- $release-updates: Okay, some bugs are worth fixing, and I trust you enough to install these on my system, but probably not in broader production deployments.

-- $release-backports: I have something akin to technology ADHD, needing the latest of everything I can possibly get, but I can’t handle running the development branch.
+- $release-backports: I have a need to install and run the latest of everything I can possibly get, but I can’t yet handle running the development branch.

 - Debian: We do the work so you don’t have to.